 By mid-2010 it was clear that the MBEF Endowment Fund would play a more critical role in the future of MBEF grant funding.
 Year after year of budget cuts in Sacramento had lowered per-pupil funding in California to under $6,000, putting California 47th out of 50 states in per-pupil funding.
 Additionally, MBEF has gone from making grants of $81,300 in 1992 to $4.5 million in 2010 – funding dozens of teachers.

-In June 2013 the MBEF Endowment Fund passed the $10 million benchmark, which is the point at which the Fund can begin making disbursements to the schools.
-In Spring 2014 the Endowment Fund made it’s first contribution of $116,000 to MBEF, MBEF in turn used these funds in their grants for the 2014-2015 school year.
+In June 2013, the MBEF Endowment Fund passed the $10 million benchmark, which is the point at which the Fund could begin making disbursements to the schools.
+In Spring 2014 the Endowment Fund made its first contribution of $116,000 to MBEF, MBEF in turn used these funds in their grants for the 2014-2015 school year.
 The Endowment Fund produced its first-ever Annual Report in March 2014.

 Manhattan Beach schools have one of the few K-12 public school endowment funds anywhere – and one of the largest, if not the largest.
 Over time, the Fund will grow to a very substantial size and provide large additions to the annual gift from the Manhattan Beach Education Foundation.
 This is a fund for the future … the future of our children and all of Manhattan Beach.